mnot/I-D/for-the-users/draft.md

 # Introduction

-As the Internet has become prevalent in many societies, it has also unavoidably become a profoundly political thing; it has helped overthrow governments, revolutionize social orders, control populations and reveal people's (and governments') secrets.
+As the Internet increasingly mediates key functions in societies, it has unavoidably become profoundly political; it has helped people overthrow throw governments and revolutionize social orders, control populations and reveal secrets.
 It has created wealth for some individuals and companies, while destroying others'.

 The IETF, while focused on technical matters, is not neutral about the purpose of its work in developing the Internet {{RFC3935}}: